surrsurus/crass/README.md

 // Example class alias
 .class-alias = class1 class2 class3

+// However dots are not required also-an-alias = class4 class5 class6

+// Neither are hyphens
+also an alias = class7 class8 class9

 ```

 By giving this file to crass, it will compare it to your HTML files and replace instances of `class="class-alias"` with the expansion to become `class="class1 class2 class3"`.